open/close all folders

 - The Matchmaker: With Tod and Vixey.

-- The Mentor: Acts as one to Tod as he grows up.
+- The Mentor: Acts as one to Tod as he grows up, often giving him advice.

 - Nice Girl: Caring, motherly, pure, thoughtful, sweet, kind, warm, selfless, friendly, generous, loving, protective, and honest.